Green Spot

 THE PROBLEM WITH INVASIVE PLANTS

 Invasive plants are non-native, aggressive plants that take over natural areas and push out native species.
 Invasive species are detrimental to our woodlands and natural areas.
 Although an invasive plant might not take over your yard, invasive plants easily spread to nearby natural areas via humans, wind, and wildlife.
 Without native plants, many pollinators and wildlife simply cannot survive.
 Furthermore, since 2010, invasive species have cost North America $26 billion per year in harm.
-This economic harm has a significant impact on the agricultural industry.
+This economic harm has a significant impact on the agricultural industry in particular.
+Many invasive plants spread unknowingly from home gardens to other properties and natural areas.
+By removing invasive plants at home, you are helping to slow the spread and improve our environment.

 OUR TOP 5 MOST WANTED INVASIVE PLANTS